latex3/pdfresources/README.md

 The package requires a LaTeX format 2020-10-01 or newer.
 It requires an L3 programming 2021-02-18 or later.

+## Installation

+Installation should be done with the package managers of the TeX systems.

+For manual installation: unpack by compiling the .ins, then move all .sty, .def, .ltx, .lua into tex/latex/pdfmanagement-testphase.

 ## Copyright (C)
 * 2021 The LaTeX Project